BeatriceVaienti/dsml_project/README.md

 # 0. Introduction
 The goal of this project is to build a model that can predict the CEFR language difficulty of french sentences.
 The training set consists of # sentences labeled with the CEFR level, ranging from A1 to C2.

 To achieve this goal we explored multiple machine learning solutions to identify the most effective approach.
-After performing a __preliminary evaluation__ (see Section 1), we tested two different transformer models, CamemBERT and Flaubert (Section 2) and a Neural Network (Section 3).
-Then, in order to boost the accuracy of our model, we decided to combine these three models creating an ensemble model (Section 4).
+After performing a __preliminary evaluation__ (see Section 1), we tested two different __transformer models__, CamemBERT and Flaubert (Section 2) and a __Neural Network__ (Section 3).
+Then, in order to boost the accuracy of our model, we decided to combine these three models creating an __ensemble model__ (Section 4).

 ## 0.1 Folder Structure
 This repository is thought with reusability in mind.
 As such, the code is organized in a modular way, with separate scripts for training, evaluation, and prediction and separate modules for models and utilities.